Tom Emmer: Minnesota House of Representatives

-In 2004 incumbent Republican State Representative Dick Borrell of Minnesota's House District 19B decided to retire.
-District 19B includes portions of Wright and Hennepin Counties and the cities of Otsego, Albertville, St. Michael, Rockford, Delano, Montrose, and Waverly.
+In 2004, incumbent Republican State Representative Dick Borrell of Minnesota's House District 19B decided to retire.
+District 19B included portions of Wright and Hennepin Counties and the cities of Otsego, Albertville, St. Michael, Rockford, Delano, Montrose, and Waverly.
 Emmer, the Republican candidate, defeated Democrat Lori M. Schmidt, an attorney, 60%–40%, in the November 2004 general election.

-In 2006 Emmer won reelection to a second term with 61% of the vote.
-In 2008 he was reelected to a third term with 61% of the vote.
-In 2010 he chose to run for governor of Minnesota rather than seek reelection.
+In 2006, Emmer won reelection to a second term with 61% of the vote.
+In 2008, he was reelected to a third term with 61% of the vote.
+In 2010, he chose to run for governor of Minnesota rather than seek reelection.

 During legislative sessions, Emmer regularly rode the bus to the Minnesota State Capitol.
 Emmer served on the Finance Committee, the Health Care and Human Services Policy and Oversight Committee, and the State and Local Government Operations Reform, Technology and Elections Committee.
 He was also a member of the Finance Subcommittee for the Health Care and Human Services Finance Division, and of the Health Care and Human Services Policy and Oversight Subcommittee for the Licensing Division.

 2010 gubernatorial election

 Emmer officially announced his candidacy for governor of the State of Minnesota in July 2009.
 In January 2010, Emmer came in second to Marty Seifert in a non-binding straw poll of Republican Party caucus participants.
 In April 2010, Emmer announced that his running mate would be Metropolitan Council member Annette Meeks.
-Emmer received the endorsements of former Alaska Governor Sarah Palin, Governor Tim Pawlenty, and Lieutenant Governor Carol Molnau.
+Emmer received the endorsements of former Alaska governor Sarah Palin, Governor Tim Pawlenty, and Lieutenant Governor Carol Molnau.
 On April 30, 2010, the Republican Party of Minnesota officially endorsed Emmer as its candidate for governor at the state convention in Minneapolis.
 His main opponent, Marty Seifert, withdrew from the race and endorsed Emmer when it became apparent that Emmer was nearing the threshold for party endorsement.
 On August 10, 2010, Emmer won the Republican primary with 82% of the vote, a 75-point margin over Bob Carney.

 The race attracted national attention as the "first case in this election cycle of a company hit by national protests over a campaign donation".
 Minnesota-based Target Corporation donated $150,000 to Minnesota Forward, a new political action committee paying for advertising that supported Emmer's gubernatorial election.
 Emmer said he viewed Target's donation as an exercise in free speech and wanted to keep his campaign focused on economic issues.
 Best Buy also donated $100,000 to Minnesota Forward.

-Emmer trailed his Democratic opponent Mark Dayton by 9,000 votes in the initial general election results, a margin small enough to trigger an automatic recount.
+The general election was contested by Emmer, former U.S. senator Mark Dayton (DFL), and Independence Party candidate Tom Horner.
+Emmer trailed Dayton by 9,000 votes in the general election results, a margin small enough to trigger an automatic recount.
 Most analysts felt it was unlikely that the Emmer campaign could overcome such a deficit in a recount.
-After the recount made little difference in the results, Emmer conceded the election on December 8, 2010.
+After the recount made little difference, Emmer conceded the election on December 8, 2010.